roveroniandrea/webauth-wizardry/readme.md

 ## Testing with a FE?
 FE is currently on a separate repository.
 For a complete FE + BE + Redis + Nginx testing, the following configurations are set:
-- FE runs on `http://localhost:5173`, set by Vite config, and calls BE by same origin /api path
+- FE runs on `http://localhost:5173`, set by Vite config, and calls BE by same origin /api path.
+Note that you might need to use the `--host` flag
 - BE runs on `http://localhost:3000`, set by Express
 - Nginx listend at port `:80` and proxies request both to `:5173` and `/api` to `:3000`
 - Redis listens at port `:6379` and Redis Insight at `8001`

+In this case you will need to open http://localhost:80.

 ## See dependencies
 To see dependencies between each file, you may run the following command: